Allan Cameron (British Army officer): Political career

-For twenty years, Cameron served on the Ross and Cromarty County Council, serving as the chairman of its education committee from 1962–75.
+For twenty years, Cameron served on the Ross and Cromarty County Council, serving as the chairman of its education committee from 1962 to 1975.
 He then moved to the Ross and Cromarty District Council and later became its convener.
 In 1988, he was made an MBE, and on his 79th birthday, in 1996, he became the third recipient of the Freedom of Ross and Cromarty.

 Curling career

 After beginning to curl in the 1950s, Cameron became the president of the Royal Caledonian Curling Club in 1963, winning the Swedish Cup in 1964.
-He then helped found the International Curling Federation, serving as its first president from 1965–69.
+He then helped found the International Curling Federation, serving as its first president from 1965 to 1969.

 Personal life

-He is the father of Ewen Cameron, Baron Cameron of Dillington, Christina Cameron, Archibald Cameron and Bride Cameron, who married Lord Donald Graham, son of the 7th Duke of Montrose.
+In 1945, Cameron married (Mary) Elizabeth Vaughan-Lee (1915–2008), eldest daughter and heiress of Colonel Arthur Vaughan-Lee, of Dillington House, Somerset.
+He is the father of Ewen Cameron, Baron Cameron of Dillington, Christina Cameron, Archibald Cameron and Bride Cameron.
+The latter married her second cousin, Lord Donald Graham, second son of the 7th Duke of Montrose.
 His eldest son Allan Douglas Hanning Cameron drowned in 1965.